Easy Homemade Chamoy

 Ingredients for homemade chamoy sauce cooked in a pot.

-Once the mixture has cooled down, transfer everything to a blender or food processor, add the lime juice and then blend until you will have a smooth sauce.
-We blended it at high speed for 4 minutes.
+Once the mixture has cooled down, transfer everything to a blender or food processor, add the lime juice, and then blend until you will have a smooth sauce.

 Taste and adjust seasonings to your liking.
 You can add more salt, chili powder, lime juice, or sugar.